dojo/widget-core/README.md

 v('div', [ 'Hello, Dojo 2!' ])
 ```

-The second vdom type, `WNode`s represent widgets.
+The second vdom type, `WNode`, represent widgets.
 A widget is a class that extends `WidgetBase` from `@dojo/widget-core/WidgetBase` and implements a `render` function that returns one of the Dojo 2 vdom types (known as a `DNode`).
 Widgets are used to represent reusable, independent sections of a Dojo 2 application.

 The following returns the `HNode` example from above from the `render` function: